-Confidence in the permanence of the ownership of their own land led farmers to invest in their improvement, and cultivated a recognizable set of characteristic values: strong family units, self reliance, skepticism of government interference, distrust of taxation and a respect for property rights and individual freedom.
+Confidence in the permanence of the ownership of their own land led farmers to invest in their improvement, and cultivated a recognizable set of characteristic values: strong family units, self-reliance, skepticism of government interference, distrust of taxation and respect for property rights and individual freedom.
 Independent and outspoken, the family farmer embodied virtues that underpinned democracy.
 These traces run throughout Western history.
 The significance of the independent farmer was reflected in the political and military importance of the Hoplite class in ancient Greece.
 These farmer-citizen-soldiers personified the polis, the wider community.
-Even as the Greek City States fell into decline the farmer-citizen-soldier ideal remained present in Western thought.
+Even as the Greek city-states fell into decline the farmer-citizen-soldier ideal remained present in Western thought.

 “O! happy would it be for many Sons of Luxury, if they no Bread might eat but what they earn’d by Labour….
 T’was Toil that taught the Romans how to conquer; they from the Fields went to the Senate- House; and from the Plough they led their Legions on to war, by Toil thro’ every Clime they gain’d the Victory.
 Then you of firmest Clay, New England’s hardiest sons, let agriculture exercise your Limbs.
 You with the Spirit of the Romans, conquered Louisbourg: Manure this land which your Forefathers planted with Herculean Labour and at a vast Expence.”